Beaches around Kingston

 Little background info on Port Royal, Jamaica:

 However, the booming city was destroyed by an earthquake and tsunami waves.
-Two-Thirds of the town disappeared into the ocean, over 200 people were killed, and major forts were destroyed.
+Two-thirds of the town disappeared into the ocean, over 200 people were killed, and major forts were destroyed.
 The story of Port Royal became somewhat of a cautionary tale.
 Today, most of the city still lies underwater, and since the 1950s, it has been possible to dive and explore the site.
 If you want to read more on the history of Port Royal, check out Atlas Obscura!

 1. Giddy House